 In our experience, b2b companies thinking about moving to eCommerce generally fall into two categories.
 The first group are probably in the process of scaling their business and recognise that manual sales order processes are holding them back.
 They know that customer self-service and automation will almost certainly reduce cost and create opportunities to increase margin.
 The second group are under pressure from their customers and competitors to modernise their sales approach.
 They know they have to move to eCommerce to retain business and maintain competitive advantage.

 Both groups of companies anticipate that b2b eCommerce will improve performance, but before investing in new technology it’s important to look more closely at how introducing a digital sales channel might impact on the business.
-Here we examine some of the cost saving benefits and revenue earning opportunities that apply to both groups of businesses.
+Here we examine the business impact of b2b eCommerce by looking at some of the cost saving benefits and revenue earning opportunities that apply to both groups of businesses.

 Cost reduction benefits